yiphei/yif-AI/encoder_decoder_transformer/README.md

 ### Positional embedding subtraction

-Before the (decoder) output layer, the positional embedding of the "next tokens" is subtracted from the latent representation.
-The idea here is similar to weight tying of token embedding but for positional embedding.
-By subtracting positional embedding, the update frequency & magnitude of positional weights is increased.
-When coupled with token embedding weight tying, this should improve latent separation between token and positional embedding (i.e. more contrastive learning).
+Before the (decoder) output layer, the positional embedding of the "next tokens" is subtracted from the latent representations.
+Note that weight tying of output layer with token embedding is also used in this model.

 <div align="center">
     <img src="assets/pos_diagram.svg"
          alt="diagram" height="300">
 </div>

+The idea here is similar to weight tying of token embedding but for positional embedding.
+By subtracting positional embedding, the update frequency & magnitude of positional weights is increased.
+When coupled with token embedding weight tying, this should improve latent separation between token and positional embedding (i.e. more contrastive learning).

+Another related benefit is the following.
+Remember that any hidden state $h_t$ carries positional information.
+First, this stems from the use of positional embedding in creating the model input embeddings $E$ for the first hidden layer.
+Second, because $h_t$ is exposed to $\{h_i \mid 1 \leq i < t\}$ via the attention mechanism and positional information is important for good contextual understanding, the attention mechanism and other model operations should also carry forward the positional information.
+Yet, due to output layer weight tying, the final hidden state $h_t$ is expected to exhibit the greatest affinity with the next token embedding only.
+Since $h_t$ carries positional information, $h_t$ presumably needs to discard it when approaching the output layer.
+By explicitly subtracting the positional embedding before the output layer, such burdern should be lifted and more compute can be spent elsewhere.
+Results validate this below.

 ### Embedding loss